-Working Agenda Great Lakes/Midwest Regional Economic Revitalization Summit Thursday April 17th, 2008 Crowne Plaza City Centre Hotel, Cleveland, Ohio Meeting and Meals to Occur in the East Ballroom, Sixth Floor Breakfast & Networking - 8:00-8:30am 8:30am Welcoming remarks & Introductions - Pierrette "Petee" Talley, Ohio AFL-CIO Morning Panels Revitalizing the Region's Core Strengths Amidst Major Challenges It is our vision that the economic revitalization of the Heartland must be rooted in the region's industrial base and its skilled workforce.
+Great Lakes Regional Economic Revitalization Summit Thursday April 17th, 2008 Crowne Plaza City Centre Hotel, Cleveland, Ohio Meeting and Meals to Occur in the East Ballroom, Sixth Floor Breakfast & Networking - 8:00-8:30am 8:30am Welcoming remarks & Introductions - Pierrette "Petee" Talley, Ohio AFL-CIO Morning Panels Revitalizing the Region's Core Strengths Amidst Major Challenges It is our vision that the economic revitalization of the Heartland must be rooted in the region's industrial base and its skilled workforce.
 But realizing this vision requires the Heartland states to find innovative ways to take on major challenges to these historic sources of strength.
-The morning discussion will identify promising models being developed in the region and spur discussion about how we can foster best practices throughout heartland.
-9:15-10:30 1.
-Manufacturing Retention & Layoff Response Then the panel will go into more detail about strategies being developed in the region to effectively respond to problems in manufacturing especially in light of continuing wave of layoffs in the auto industry.
-Key elements include effective early warning systems and rapid response activities that work to retain jobs, and enable workers and communities to rebuild when plants close.
+The morning discussion will identify promising models being developed in the region and spur discussion about how we can foster best practices throughout the heartland.
+9:00-10:15 1.
+Manufacturing Retention & Layoff Response The panel will describe strategies being developed in the region to effectively respond to problems in manufacturing especially in light of the continuing wave of layoffs in the auto industry.
+Key elements include effective early warning systems and rapid response activities that work to retain jobs and enable workers and communities to rebuild when plants close.
 States in the region are already working together to upgrade their rapid response capacity, but there is much more that can be done collaboratively between states and in leveraging better federal support for rapid response.
-Speakers to include Moderator: Lynn Minick, National Employment Law Project Tom Croft & Scott Smith, Steel Valley Authority John Kruecher, Michigan AFL-CIO Sharon Burk, State of Pennsylvania 10:30-11:45 2.
-Community and Industry Partnerships This panel will cover what we have learned from on the ground from efforts that are engaged to modernize and retain manufacturing jobs in the Midwest, and discuss what we can do to take the next steps in making this sector a vital part of the economy in the next 10 years.
-Steve Herzenberg, Keystone Research Center Dan Swinney, Center for Labor and Community Research Others TBA 11:45-12:45 Large Group Discussion and lunch John Ryan, U.S. Senator Sherrod Brown Regional cooperation on federal legislation and policies affecting heartland The 2008 election is once again sure to bring attention on the Midwest states, and political leaders appear to be finally realizing the importance of the everyday concerns of working people.
-It is our challenge to turn the changing political winds into a set of federal policies that can foster, rather than hinder, economic revitalization.
+Moderator: Lynn Minick, National Employment Law Project Tom Croft & Scott Smith, Steel Valley Authority John Kruecher, Michigan AFL-CIO Sharon Burk, State of Pennsylvania Rapid Response 10:30-11:45 2.
+Community and Industry Partnerships This panel will cover what we have learned from on-the-ground efforts that are engaged in modernizing and retaining manufacturing jobs in the Great Lakes States, and discuss what we can do to take the next steps in making this sector a vital part of the economy in the next 10 years.
+Steve Herzenberg, Keystone Research Center Dan Swinney, Center for Labor and Community Research Bruce Herman, New York State Department of Labor 11:45-12:45 Large Group Discussion and lunch John Ryan, U.S. Senator Sherrod Brown Regional cooperation on federal legislation and policies affecting the heartland The 2008 election is once again sure to bring attention to some of the large states in this region, and political leaders appear to be finally realizing the importance of the everyday concerns of working people.
+Our challenge is to turn the changing political winds into a set of federal policies that can foster, rather than hinder, economic revitalization.
 These include policies that can address economic dislocation, aid the region's manufacturers, and spur the development of good jobs.
-We've asked John Ryan, a long time Cleveland labor leader and now Senior Staffer for Ohio Senator Sherrod Brown to offer his view of opportunities and challenges and spur a discussion of how we can work together on the federal level.
+We've asked John Ryan, a long time Cleveland labor leader and now State Director for Ohio Senator Sherrod Brown to offer his view of opportunities and challenges and spur a discussion of how we can work together on the federal level.
 Moderator: Naomi Walker, AFL-CIO.